Join a Trusted Brand with

 Why Mauricie?

-- Includes major cities like Trois-Rivières, Shawinigan, and La Tuque, serving as a hub for central Quebec
+- Includes major cities like Trois-Rivières and Shawinigan, serving as a hub for central Quebec

 - Diverse economy in manufacturing, public services, and tourism drives year-round demand